 ONU Law engages its students in a rigorous and innovative academic curriculum.
 Small class sizes enrich the educational experience and allow professors to bring the curriculum alive for students.
-ONU law students can choose from a variety of specializations and more than 150+ course options while also expanding their experience by studying abroad, participating in Law Review, accepting research and teaching assistantships, participating in pro bono programs, or taking an active role in Moot Court.
+ONU Law students can choose from a variety of specializations and more than 100 course options while expanding their experiences by studying abroad, participating in Law Review, accepting research and teaching assistantships, participating in pro bono programs, or taking active roles in Moot Court.

-ONU Law's curriculum has been developed to teach every student the necessary skills needed to stand out in 21st century practice.
-We expect our students to obtain at least 10 credit hours of skills courses, which have been specifically designed to provide students with the practical and professional skills needed to practice the law every day.
-For nearly 45 years, ONU Law has offfered guarenteed clinical placement programs which allow students the opportunity to delve into their field of choice and learn at the elbow of a seasoned professional.
+ONU Law's curriculum has been developed to teach every student the necessary skills needed to stand out in 21st-century practice.
+We expect our students to obtain at least seven credit hours of skills courses, which have been specifically designed to provide students with the practical and professional skills needed to practice the law every day.
+For nearly 45 years, ONU Law has offered guaranteed clinical placement programs to give students the opportunity to delve into their field of choice and learn at the elbow of a seasoned professional.
 It provides them with the knowledge and expertise for which our graduates and alumni are known.

 The school’s mission is to educate and transform students into competent, ethical, professional legal practitioners able to apply their skills and talents in traditional and emerging environments.
 The law school works diligently to maintain an educational program that prepares students for admission to the bar and effective and responsible participation in the legal profession.
 Our objectives are to provide students with a foundation in legal reasoning, analysis, and writing; to give them a thorough understanding of the structures and policies of the law; to help them acquire a broad and general understanding of how the law and legal institutions evolve and operate; and to make them aware of the limits of the law and how lawyers can contribute beyond the boundaries of the profession.